Home King William County Truck Accident

 How can driver inattention and fatigue lead to truck accidents?

-Non-performance and recognition were two of the top four critical reasons for crashes assigned to truck drivers in the Large Truck Crash Causation Study, according to the Federal Motor Carrier Safety Administration (FMCSA).
+Non-performance and recognition were two of the top four critical reasons for truck driver crashes in the Large Truck Crash Causation Study, according to the Federal Motor Carrier Safety Administration (FMCSA).
 Non-performance means the driver fell asleep at the wheel or was physically impaired for some reason.
-Recognition means the driver was inattentive or distracted or failed to accurately observe the situation.
-Unrealistic schedules and long hours on the road can lead to driver fatigue and driver inattention.
-Driver physical or mental exhaustion is a major contributing factor to truck accidents.
+Recognition means the driver was inattentive, distracted, or unable to accurately observe the situation.

 Back to Top